Salvador Allende: Foreign relations during Allende's presidency

 Salvador Allende took office in a difficult international context.
 Chile was aligned with the United States in 1970.
 Elsewhere in Latin America, Brazil, Argentina and Bolivia were ruled by conservative military dictatorships (soon to be joined by Uruguay).
-Colombia and Venezuela also had conservative, but democratically elected, governments.
-Only Cuba, Peru and Mexico viewed the Chilean socialist experiment with sympathy.
-Under Allende's presidency, Chile joined the Non-Aligned Movement, a position that was then almost unique in Latin America.
+Colombia had a liberal government and Venezuela, a democratic christian one, both elected by the people.
+Many in Cuba, Peru and Mexico viewed the Chilean socialist experiment with sympathy.
+Under Allende's presidency, Chile joined the Non-Aligned Movement.

 Chile, which until then had been fussy about ideological boundaries, diversified its diplomatic and trade relations, regardless of the internal political regime of each country.
-The government established diplomatic relations with two Latin American countries (Cuba and Guyana), seven African countries (Congo, Equatorial Guinea, Libya, Madagascar, Nigeria, Tanzania, and Zaire), three European countries (Albania, East Germany and Hungary) and seven Asian countries (Afghanistan, Bangladesh, Cambodia, North Korea, China, Mongolia, South Vietnam and North Vietnam).
+The government established diplomatic relations with Cuba, Guyana, seven African countries (Congo, Equatorial Guinea, Libya, Madagascar, Nigeria, Tanzania, and Zaire), three European countries (Albania, East Germany and Hungary) and seven Asian countries (Afghanistan, Bangladesh, Cambodia, North Korea, China, Mongolia, South Vietnam and North Vietnam).

 It tried to promote Latin American integration.
 At the 1971 Latin American Economic and Social Council, the Chilean representative Gonzalo Martner García formulated four major proposals, summarized by the historian Jorge Magasich: "1) to ask the United States for a moratorium on external debt for a decade in order to allocate these sums to development policies; 2) to create a Latin American central bank to "invest Latin America's reserves, 70% of which are in the United States", to receive "the region's deposits and assets" and to coordinate the operations of the central banks in order to protect the region from financial turbulence; 3) Promote the creation of a global technology fund for development, fed by compulsory contributions of licenses, industrial processes and other funds for research, so as to limit the abuses associated with technological property; 4) Create a Latin American organisation for the development of science and technology appropriate to the region."

-He began negotiations with Bolivia over the historical dispute between the two countries (the latter having lost access to the sea since the War of the Pacific between 1879 and 1884) and welcomed Bolivia's maritime request.
+He began negotiations with Bolivia over the historical dispute between the two countries (Bolivia had lost access to the sea since the War of the Pacific between 1879 and 1884) and welcomed Bolivia's maritime request.
 Nevertheless, relations became tense again following a coup d'état by Bolivian General Hugo Banzer in August 1971.
 At the same time, Chile granted asylum to thousands of political exiles from Latin American countries.